raspberrypilearning/generic-scratch-set-coordinates/en/step_1.md

-To set a sprite's coordinates to a certain point on the stage:
+To set a sprite's coordinates so that it appears at a certain location on the Stage, follow the steps below.

-- Click on the **Motion** menu in the Scripts palette.
+- Click on the **Motion** menu in the **Scripts** palette.

 	![motion menu](images/motion-menu.png)